Skip to Main

 Advertisement

-“We’re just getting everybody together to share good memories of Becca.
-We’ve asked everybody to bring a picture if they want to share a picture of themselves with Becca.
+“We’re just getting everybody together to share good memories of Park.
+We’ve asked everybody to bring a picture if they want to share a picture of themselves with Rebecca.
 Bring bubbles, candles.
 Anything like that.
 Sparklers, whatever they would like to.
-And we’re just going to remember good times with Becca.
+And we’re just going to remember good times with her.
 And we’re going to honor Becca and baby Richie,” said Lewis.

-Funeral services and a memorial are being planned to take place in the springtime.
+Funeral services and a memorial are being planned to take place in the spring.

-In Manton, where Becca was living before she disappeared, the Manton community is working to support the two young boys Rebecca left behind.
+In Manton, where Park was living before she disappeared, the Manton community is working to support the two young boys Park left behind.

 Martha Snyder owns the Cedar Creek Cafe in Manton.

-She first met Becca when she came to the restaurant back in September.
+She first met Park when she came to the restaurant back in September.

 “She was soft spoken.
-She had a beautiful smile, wonderful laugh.
-She did talk about her other children and how much she loved her children.
+She had a beautiful smile and a wonderful laugh.
+She did talk about her other children and how much she loved them.
 She was excited about the baby coming, and she was excited to be a mom again,” said Snyder.

 Snyder said her death has crushed many in the Manton community.

-Snyder and a customer of hers, Alycia Thompson decided to put together a spaghetti fundraiser to raise money for Becca’s two little ones that are now without a mother.
+Snyder and a customer of hers, Alycia Thompson, decided to put together a spaghetti fundraiser to raise money for Park’s two little ones, who are now without a mother.

-Thompson said as a mom with five kids, the youngest born just back in October 11th, she felt a connection to Becca and was closely following the story of her disappearance.
+Thompson said as a mom with five kids, the youngest born just back in Oct.
+11, she felt a connection to Park and was closely following the story of her disappearance.

-“It’s always going to be sad when somebody, you know, especially a young lady goes missing or there’s some kind of tragedy, but there’s an added component when it’s a pregnancy.
-And all of that was taken from her, from the children, you know, her already born children lost a sibling that never had a chance.
+“It’s always going to be sad when somebody, especially a young lady, goes missing or there’s some kind of tragedy, but there’s an added component when it’s a pregnancy.
+All of that was taken from her.
+Her already born children lost a sibling that never had a chance.
 And I think all of those things were so heavy,” said Thompson.

-We’ll have a Bugatti dinner, silent auction.
-We’re going to do a raffle for a big ticket item.
-And a bake sale.
+We’ll have a spaghetti dinner and a silent auction.
+We’re going to do a raffle for a big-ticket item and a bake sale.
 So we should have a lot of activity going on.
 I’m hoping that people can turn this tragedy into something positive,” said Snyder.

-Snyder said the community is still trying to wrap their heads around what unfolded this week.
+Snyder said the community is still trying to wrap its head around what unfolded this week.

 “It’s unconscionable.
 Because not one human being could ever.
 It takes a monster to do this.
 They have to be monsters.
 They can’t be real.
 It can’t be,” said Snyder.